j-d-b/tas-server/README.md

 ## Dates and Time Zones

-The `tas-server` does not store time zone information for an appointment date.
-The timezone of all time slots or hou is assumed to be UTC. *Please keep in mind when adding an appointment.*
+The `tas-server` stores all *dates in UTC* and all *time slot and hour values in the given `TIMEZONE`*.

-The time slot object { date, hour }, day of week, arrival window, and hour values are always assumed to be in the given `TIMEZONE`.
+When received as input, time slot object { date, hour }, day of week, arrival window, and hour values are assumed to be in the given `TIMEZONE`.
 This includes data received from queries/mutation.
-All full dates (stored in the database) are in UTC.

 ## Querying the GraphQL API
 Once the server is running, the GraphQL API will be available at `http://localhost:PORT/graphql`, with `PORT` as defined in `.env`.